-Activities depend on the ability of the participants and include -
+Activities depend on the ability of the participants and are inclusive.

 Exploring the environment.